Jordan-Jarvis/jenkins-mcp/README-Docker.md

 ## Networking

-All services run on the `jenkins-mcp-enterprise-network` Docker network, allowing internal communication while exposing only necessary ports to the host.
+All services run on the `jenkins_mcp_enterprise-network` Docker network, allowing internal communication while exposing only necessary ports to the host.